 Many major funders, including the National Science Foundation, National Institutes of Health and Centers for Disease Control and Prevention, require a plan for managing data.
 A Data Management Plan (DMP) is a formal plan that outlines how the data, including both physical and digital, will be handled over the course of the research project and beyond.
 This class will cover the practical tips and essentials of data management, including: Data management plans (tools, checklists); Methods for describing data; Best practices for file naming; Data storage and reuse; Citing data

 In this fast-paced, hands-on class, you'll learn to use the essential features of EndNote bibliographic management software, including creating and managing a database of references, importing references from an online database such as PubMed or Ovid Medline, and creating a manuscript and bibliography with EndNote and Microsoft Word.
 Can't wait for a class?
 Try the EndNote tutorials.
 If our class schedule doesn't fit your schedule, Miner Library staff can schedule a "custom class" for your group.
-Experienced users in need of a "refresher" or those migrating to EndNote from another bibliographic software program, may find a Housecall more useful.
+Experienced users in need of a "refresher" or those migrating to EndNote from another bibliographic software program, may find scheduling a meeting with a librarian more useful.

 Prerequisites: Basic Computing Skills